-Meet Lola Alade: Clinical Research Associate II (USA)
+Meet Lola Alade: Senior Clinical Research Associate (USA)

 "We all have the same goal at the end of the day - keeping the patient at the heart of what we do - so everyone's always there for one another!"

-Lola Alade shares about her role as a Clinical Research Associate (CRA) II, the skills needed to be successful for her position, and how Parexel has supported her career development, and what she enjoys outside of work.
+Lola Alade shares about her role as a Senior Clinical Research Associate (CRA), the skills needed to be successful for her position, and how Parexel has supported her career development, and what she enjoys outside of work.
 Learn about how her team fosters connection and what she likes to do outside of work.

 - Please introduce yourself and your role here at Parexel.

-My name is Lola Alade and I'm a Clinical Research Associate (CRA) II here at Parexel.
+My name is Lola Alade and I'm a Senior CRA here at Parexel.
 I joined Parexel in October 2021 after transitioning from the Sponsor side, where I started my career in oncology but not as a CRA.
-After learning more about the CRA position, I moved to a medial device role but ultimately wanted to broaden my horizons and so I came to Parexel and the CRO industry!
+After learning more about the CRA position, I moved to a medical device role but ultimately wanted to broaden my horizons and so I came to Parexel and the CRO industry!

 - What are your core responsibilities for your team?